guimap/puppeteer-crawler/README.md

 ## Search for a specific subtitle
 ` npm start "Simpsons"`

-## Search for a specific subtitle and with page counts
+## Search for a specific subtitle with page counts

 `npm start "Simpsons" 3`